tomoconnor/blog.devopstom.com/hugoblog/content/posts/introducing-s-corp/index.md

 Comnoco gave me the ability to:

 * Build two fully functional backend endpoints
-* Keep all logic version-controlled, editable, and visual
+* Keep all logic editable and visual
-* Avoid deploying anything
+* Avoid hosting anything

 It’s not just for jokes.
-I could see myself using it for internal tools, prototypes, customer onboarding flows — anywhere I’d normally duct-tape together Lambda functions and Zapier.
+I find myself using it for internal tools, prototypes, customer onboarding flows — anywhere I’d normally duct-tape together Lambda functions and Zapier.

 And if you’re someone like me who builds weird stuff on weekends (or out of spite), Comnoco hits the sweet spot of fast, functional, and actually fun to use.